Typography

 - The

-HTML element is used to mark up the title of a cited creative work.
+cite HTML element is used to mark up the title of a cited creative work.
 The reference

 may be in an abbreviated form according to context-appropriate conventions related to citation